 But based on the history of other vaccines, the CDC determined there is no evidence that getting another vaccine affects the safety or effectiveness of the COVID-19 vaccine.

-The COVID-19 vaccine should be safe and effective even if you do get another vaccine within 2 weeks, or even on the same day.
+The COVID-19 vaccines are safe and effective in preventing COVID-19.
+They are especially effective in preventing severe illness, hospitalization, and death.
+The COVID-19 vaccine should be safe and effective even if you do get another vaccine within two weeks, or even on the same day.

 If you are eligible for the COVID-19 vaccine and would like to schedule an appointment with UPMC, visit Vaccine.UPMC.com.

 Contact your doctor if you or a loved one needs to schedule another vaccine.
-Vaccination is a key method in preventing disease in our communities.
+Vaccination is a key method of preventing disease in our communities.

 American Academy of Pediatrics, American Academy of Pediatrics Calls for Children and Teens Age 12 and Up to Get the COVID-19 Vaccine.
 Link